-The way the specimen is handled when it arrives in the cellular pathology laboratory should be discussed, e.g. whether fresh or formalin fixed, to include accurate details of the dissection process, blocks taken, macroscopic and (when appropriate) microscopic description.
+The way the specimen is handled when it arrives in the cellular pathology laboratory should be discussed, e.g. whether fresh or formalin fixed.
+Precise details of the dissection process, blocks taken, and macroscopic description must be included.
 Evaluation and impact of imaging findings and clinical history should be demonstrated.
-The main histological features should be discussed and details of the stains and antibodies used on the case should be explained to show evidence of slide review.
+The main histological features should be discussed, and details of the stains and antibodies used on the case should be explained to show evidence of slide review.
 Where a panel of markers have contributed to the final diagnosis these should be discussed, together with possible options of other specialised tests.